Ayam Icon

 • 1.6.1 How do I map images onto objects?

-You simply need to use an appropriate surface shader (that uses the shading language function "texture()"), e.g. "paintedplastic" from "BMRT2.6b".
+You simply need to use an appropriate surface shader that uses the shading language function "texture()".
 Those shaders usually have a parameter for an image file, where you may specify a TIFF image file to be mapped onto the object.
+An example is "paintedplastic" from "BMRT2.6b".

 • 1.7 Ayam does not find my renderer (rgl/rendrib), how do I set this up?